 - Winter and summer cargo travels for dogs may be halted when the outside temperature is above 29.5 °C or if temperatures are too cold for animals.

-- Snub nosed dogs cannot travel in cargo for health reasons.
+- Pet transport is not allowed for snub nosed dogs.
+They cannot travel aboard the cargo hold for health reasons.

 - The flight cannot be operated by an Air Canada partner.
-It has to be an Air Canada flight.
+It has to be an Air Canada flight for dogs to travel in cabin.

-- You must use Air Canada Cargo for specific destinations like Hawaii.
+- You must use Air Canada Pet Cargo for specific destinations like Hawaii.

-Here’s the official Air Canada dog travel policy.
+Here’s the official Air Canada pets in cabin travel policy.

-Our Experience Flying With a Dog in Cabin Aboard Air Canada
+Flying With a Dog in Cabin Aboard Air Canada: Our Review

 We wanted to fly with our little dachshund with us in the cabin in September 2018.
 We booked a flight from Montreal (YUL) to Barcelona.
 Apparently, Air Canada Rouge (not the same thing as Air Canada) was one of the few companies offering this service at the time we booked.

 The experience was not one we will repeat.
 We’re sharing our review and the pros and cons of choosing Air Canada to transport your dog.
-Side note: we had a great experience flying aboard with Swiss and Austrian.
+Side note: we had a great experience flying aboard with Swiss and Austrian and used the same pet carry on.

 Great Staff Makes a Difference